gbadev-org/tonc/content/asm.md

 A third reason, and not an inconsiderable one, is just for general coolness <kbd>=B)</kbd>.
 The very fact that it is harder than higher languages should appeal to your inner geek, who relishes such challenges.
 The simplicity of the statements themselves have an aesthetic quality as well: no messing about with classes, different loop styles, operator precedence, etc – it's one line, one opcode and never more than a handful of parameters.

 Anyway, about this chapter.
 A complete document on assembly is nothing less than a full user's manual for a CPU.
 This would require an entire book in itself, which is not something I'm aiming at.
 My intention here is to give you an introduction (but a thorough one) to ARM assembly.
-I'll explain the most important instructions of the ARM and THUMB instruction sets, what you can and cannot do with them (and a little bit about why).
+I'll explain the most important instructions of the ARM and Thumb instruction sets, what you can and cannot do with them (and a little bit about why).
 I'll also cover how to use GCC's assembler to actually assemble the code and how to make your assembly and C files work together.
 Lastly, I'll give an example of a fast memory copier as an illustration of both ARM and Thumb code.

 With that information, you should be able to do a lot of stuff, or at least know how to make use of the various reference documents out there.
 This chapter is not an island, I am assuming you have some or all of the following documents:

 - The rather large official ARM7TDMI Technical manual (PDF): [DDI0210B_7TDMI_R4.pdf](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.ddi0210c/index.html%0A).
 - GBATek ARM CPU reference: [ARM + Thumb](https://problemkaputt.de/gbatek.htm#armcpureference).
 - Official ARM quick-references (PDF): [ARM + Thumb](http://infocenter.arm.com/help/topic/com.arm.doc.qrc0001l/QRC0001_UAL.pdf)
-- Re-eject's quick-references (PDF): [GAS](http://www.coranac.com/files/gba/re-ejected-gasref.pdf) / [ARM](http://www.coranac.com/files/gba/re-ejected-armref.pdf) / [THUMB](http://www.coranac.com/files/gba/re-ejected-thumbref2.pdf). (note: minor syntax discrepancies at times)
+- Re-eject's quick-references (PDF): [GAS](http://www.coranac.com/files/gba/re-ejected-gasref.pdf) / [ARM](http://www.coranac.com/files/gba/re-ejected-armref.pdf) / [Thumb](http://www.coranac.com/files/gba/re-ejected-thumbref2.pdf). (note: minor syntax discrepancies at times)
 - GNU Assembler manual: [GAS](http://sourceware.org/binutils/docs/as/index.html).

-If you want more ARM/THUMB guides, you'll have to find them yourself.
+If you want more ARM/Thumb guides, you'll have to find them yourself.

 ## General assembly {#sec-asm}